beakerbrowser/unwalled.garden/README.md

  - Description: Warnings about sites and people around the Web.
  - Schema: [warning.json](./warning.json)

-Warnings are used to augment the identity layer of the Web-of-Trust.
+Warnings are used to build the identity layer of the Web-of-Trust.
 They give users a way to warn about sites which are dangerous or misleading.
 The warnings are prominently displayed in a site's profile.

 ```json
 {